Sujatajaiswal/visual-measure-ai/README.md

 📋 Overview

-VisualMeasure AI is a prototype system designed to extract objective, observable visual characteristics directly from product images.
-Unlike traditional categorization which relies on manual tagging or merchandising logic, this system uses a vision-enabled Large Language Model (LLM) to produce structured, floating-point measurements based purely on visual appearance.
+VisualMeasure AI is a prototype system designed to extract objective, measurable visual attributes directly from product images.

-This project was built to demonstrate how AI can quantify abstract visual concepts like "Visual Weight" or "Formality" into machine-readable data (JSON).
+Unlike traditional catalog tagging that relies on manual labeling, this system uses AI-powered vision models to analyze visual characteristics and convert them into structured, numerical insights.
+It enables brands, designers, and researchers to quantify subjective attributes such as formality, visual weight, and style in a consistent, machine-readable format.

 ✨ Features

-Multi-Dimensional Analysis: Scores products on a scale of -5.0 to +5.0 across five distinct visual dimensions.
-Attribute Detection: Automatically detects physical attributes like wirecore visibility, frame geometry, transparency, and textures.
+Multi-Dimensional Visual Analysis
+Evaluates each product on multiple visual dimensions using a standardized scale from –5.0 to +5.0.

+🔹 Automatic Attribute Detection
+Identifies attributes such as:
+Frame geometry
+Texture and finish
+Rim structure
+Color composition
+Visual complexity

-Dual Modes:
+🔹 Dual Analysis Modes
-Dataset Mode: Parse and analyze lists of products from Excel (.xlsx) or CSV files.
+Dataset Mode – Upload CSV/Excel files to analyze large product collections.
-Single Image Mode: Upload and analyze individual images for quick testing.
+Single Image Mode – Upload an image to instantly analyze visual attributes.

-Structured Output: Returns data in a strict JSON format suitable for database integration.
+🔹 Structured Output
+Clean, consistent JSON-based output
+Easy to store, compare, and integrate into databases or analytics pipelines

 📊 Visual Dimensions